son-link/videoes_scraper/README.md

 #Scrap XML Gamelist for ES with video support
-Attention: overwrites gamelist.xml without asking. with out options it scrap data for mame-libretro on retropie
+Attention: overwrites gamelist.xml without asking.
+Without options it scrap data for mame-libretro on retropie

 ## Installation
 ```bash